awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-1.md

 weight: 60
 ---

 In this step we'll launch our first cluster.
 This will be a transient cluster that will be shut down after it finishes running the application we submit to it, and will run solely on Spot Instances.
 The application is a simple wordcount that will run against a public data set of Amazon product reviews, located in an Amazon S3 bucket in the N. Virginia region.
+If you want to know more about the Amazon Customer Reviews Dataset, [click here] (https://s3.amazonaws.com/amazon-reviews-pds/readme.html)
+{{% notice note %}}
+Normally our dataset on S3 would be located on the same region where we are going to run our EMR clusters.
+In this workshop, for educational purposes, it is fine if you are running EMR in a different region, and the Spark application will work against the dataset which is located in the N. Virginia region.
+{{% /notice %}}

 To launch the cluster, follow these steps:\